ensuring knowledge, enhancing quality

 SUBMITTING AN ABSTRACT FOR AN ORAL OR POSTER PRESENTATION

-The deadline for submission of abstracts is Sunday 31st August 2025
+The deadline for submission of abstracts has now passed

 » A sample abstract can be downloaded here.